 Two incidents where chemical weapons were used in Syria last year appear to have come from Syrian army stockpiles, United Nations investigators said on Wednesday in a new report that goes beyond previous conclusions.

-The team of experts led by Paulo Pinheiro concluded that sarin a deadly nerve agent was used in total in three incidents: in the Damascus suburb of Al-Ghouta on August 21, in Khan al-Assal near Aleppo on March 19, and in Saraqeb near the northern town of Idlib in April 2013, Reuters reported.
-Take advantage of our Essay on time turn into the most beneficial in class
+The team of experts led by Paulo Pinheiro concluded that sarin a deadly nerve agent was used in total in three incidents: in the Damascus suburb of Al-Ghouta on August 21, in Khan al-Assal near Aleppo on March 19, and in Saraqeb near the northern town of Idlib in April 2013, Reuters reported. write me a research paper

 They also concluded that the attack in Khan al-Assal in March used the same chemical agents and bore exactly the same hallmarks as the Al-Ghouta attack in August.

 But Pinheiro's report did not give any reliable casualty figures from the attacks and was only able to determine "that at least several hundred people were affected."